leap-stc/leap-stc.github.io/book/reference/infrastructure.md

 You can then use that string with the [custom images](reference.infrastructure.hub.image.custom) to reproduce your work with exactly the same environment.
 :::

 (reference.infrastructure.hub.image.custom)=
 #### Custom Images

 If you select the `Image > Other...` Option during [server login](hub:server:login) you can paste an arbitrary reference in the form of `docker_registry/organization/image_name:image_version`.
 As an example we can get the `2023.05.08` version of the pangeo tensorflow notebook by pasting `quay.io/pangeo/ml-notebook:2023.05.08`.

-If you want to build your own docker image for your project, take a look at [this template](https://github.com/2i2c-org/hub-user-image-template) and the instructions to learn how to use [repo2docker](https://github.com/jupyterhub/repo2docker) to set up CI workflows to automatically build docker images from your repository.
+This reference must point to an actual image built somewhere.
+To learn how to build custom docker images for the Jupyterhub, check out our [compute guide](guides.compute.image.custom).

 (reference.infrastructure.hub.software_env.temp_install)=
 #### Installing additonal packages

 You can install additional packages using `pip` and `conda`.